-HAPI is led by a group of supportive and accessible faculty at Georgetown.
-Regular seminars will give students the chance to learn from and interact with experts in diverse fields.
-Located in Washington, DC students will have the chance to observe government in action and possibly participate in influencing policy and regulation.
+HAPI is led by a group of supportive and accessible faculty at Georgetown University.
+Regular seminars will give students the opportunity to learn from and interact with experts in diverse fields.
+Being in Washington, DC students will have the chance to observe government in action and participate in influencing policy and regulation.

-The didactic structure for a Master’s Program comprises a 1-year (fall pre-session, fall, spring, summer) 30-credit residential program of core courses and electives requiring advisor approval and a required capstone/internship project.
+The Master’s Program is a 1-year (summer, fall, spring, summer) 30-credit residential program of core courses, electives and a required capstone/internship project.

-All students will begin the program with the Fall Pre-Session (August) course, requiring one month of full-time attendance.
-The program is intended to be completed within one year by full-time students and within two years for part-time students.
-The program includes 21 credits in core courses, 6 credits of electives, and a 3 credit capstone / internship project.
-Courses in the program will be taught in the late afternoon or evening (for the most part), making the program suitable for part-time enrollment.
+All students will begin the program with an intensive, full-time 3-week course in August.
+The program is intended to be completed within one year by full-time students and within two years by part-time students.
+The program includes 21 credits of core courses, 6 credits of electives, and a 3 credit capstone / internship project.

 This program will provide students with the following theoretical and methodological skills:

-- Understanding and critiquing complex and interdisciplinary multi-method research relevant to public health
+- Understanding and critiquing complex research relevant to public health

 - Understanding the evolution of governance, economic issues and other drivers of global health

-- Written and oral communication skills, with an emphasis on the ability to communicate about complex theory and data across disciplines and with lay audiences
+- Using written and oral communication skills, with an emphasis on the ability to communicate about complex theory and data across disciplines and with lay audiences

-- Hands-on familiarity with research skills and/or hands-on familiarity with community organizations, NGOs, or governmental agencies focusing on society and health
+- Attaining hands-on familiarity with research skills and/or experience with community organizations, NGOs, or governmental agencies focusing on health